IBMTechSales/klp-workshop-labs/2655-TX-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         gedit ./config.ini

-            *** Modify the config.ini as described and illustrated below.
+    **Note:** Modify the config.ini as described and illustrated below.

     a.
 Modify the value for the “**`UserModifiedGraph`**” property to **`custom_graph.json`**